 Tuition and Costs

-Tuition for the program is $40,000.
+Tuition for the program is $46,000, and it is subject to annual change.
 A $5,000 nonrefundable deposit is due upon acceptance, and an additional payment of $15,000 is due by the start of the program.
 The remaining tuition balance is to be paid the following January.
 There may be additional costs for travel, camera, instruments and university fees.
 Tuition and costs may not be eligible for federal student loans.
 Tuition and fees are subject to change.

 An online application and application fee of $50 are required when applying to the Endodontics Internship program.
 This application can only be opened upon request.
 Please email firstname.lastname@example.org expressing your interest in the Endodontics Internship and request to have the application fee opened.
 Please select the “Endodontics Residency” when submitting the online application.

 In addition to the online application, the following materials must be submitted to be considered for acceptance.

 - Official dental education transcripts and an official Educational Credential Evaluators Course-by-Course Report.